 LEND training programs were historically co-located within medical campuses and because Idaho, Montana and Wyoming do not have medical colleges, the training that this program provides would not have been available with out this collaboration.

-There are currently 43 LENDs in 37 states and these programs work together in a national network to share information and resources and maximize their impact.
+There are currently 52 LEND Programs in 44 states and these programs work together in a national network to share information and resources and maximize their impact.
 The LEND training programs address national issues of importance to children with special health care needs and their families, exchange best practices and develop shared products.
 They also come together regionally to address specific issues and concerns.

 While each LEND program is unique, with its own focus and expertise, they all provide interdisciplinary training, have faculty and trainees in a wide range of disciplines, and include parents or family members as paid program participants.
 They also share the following objectives: